KennthShang/PhaBOX/README.md

 ### Prepare the database and environment
-Due to the limited size of GitHub, we zip the database.
-Before using PhaBOX, you need to unpack them using the following commands.

-1. When you use PhaBOX for the first time
+1. When you use PhaBOX for the first time, please `git clone https://github.com/KennthShang/PhaBOX.git` and follow the command below:

 ```
 cd PhaBOX/
 conda env create -f webserver.yml -n phabox